Georges-Eugène Haussmann: Financing the reconstruction of Paris

-The reconstruction of the centre of Paris was the largest such public works project ever undertaken in Europe; never before had a major city been completely rebuilt when it was still intact; London, Rome, Copenhagen and Lisbon had been rebuilt after major fires or earthquakes.
+The reconstruction of the centre of Paris was the largest such public works project ever undertaken in Europe.
+Never before had a major city been completely rebuilt when it was still intact.
+London, Rome, Copenhagen and Lisbon had been rebuilt after major fires or earthquakes.
 Napoleon III began his grand projects when he was prince-president, when the government had a full treasury.
-In his plan of 1851 he proposed to extend the Rue de Rivoli to connect the Louvre with the Hôtel de Ville; to build a wide new avenue, the Boulevard de Strasbourg, on a north-south axis; and to complete the central produce market, Les Halles, long unfinished.
+In his 1851 plan, he proposed to extend the Rue de Rivoli to connect the Louvre with the Hôtel de Ville, to build a wide new avenue, the Boulevard de Strasbourg on a north-south axis, and to complete the central produce market, Les Halles, long unfinished.

 He approached the Parliament and received authorisation to borrow fifty million francs.
-However, the Emperor's ambitions were much greater; he also wanted to finish the building of the Louvre and to create an enormous new park, the Bois de Boulogne, to the west of the city.
-His prefect of the Seine, Berger, protested that the city did not have the money.
+The Emperor's ambitions were much greater.
+He wanted to finish the building of the Louvre and to create an enormous new park, the Bois de Boulogne, to the west of Paris.
+His prefect of Seine, Berger, protested that Paris did not have the money.
 At this point, Napoleon dismissed Berger and hired Haussmann, and Haussmann looked for a better way to finance his projects.

-Napoleon III was especially anxious to finish the extension of rue de Rivoli from the Louvre to the Hotel de Ville, before the opening of the Paris Universal Exposition of 1855.
+Napoleon III was especially anxious to finish the extension of the Rue de Rivoli from the Louvre to the Hôtel de Ville, before the opening of the Paris Universal Exposition of 1855.
 Napoleon III demanded the construction of a new luxury hotel, to house his imperial guests during the Exposition.
-Napoleon III and Haussmann turned for funding to two Parisian bankers, Emile Pereire and Isaac Pereire, who had created a bank called Crédit Mobilier.
+Napoleon III and Haussmann turned for funding to two Parisian bankers, the Pereire brothers, who had created a bank called Crédit Mobilier.